wp043/wp043/README.md

 <p align="center">
-:zap: a college freshman trying to learn programming all the time
+:zap: a second-year undergrad trying to learn programming all the time
 </p>

 <p align="center">